-- ➤ Charter schools using an Automated Student Attendance Record Keeping System other than Pinnacle, must manually update the student's attendance daily in TERMS.
-In addition, the Automated Student Attendance Record Keeping system must conform to the standards outlined in Rule 6A-1.004(s), F.A.C. and the FLDOE Comprehensive Management Information System Manual. - Charter schools not utilizing an Automated Student Attendance Record Keeping System authorized by FLDOE must maintain documentary evidence of each student's eligibility for FTE membership.
+- ➤ Charter schools using an automated student attendance record keeping system other than Pinnacle, must manually update the student's attendance daily in TERMS.
+In addition, the Automated Student Attendance Record Keeping system must conform to the standards outlined in Rule 6A-1.004(s), F.A.C. and the FLDOE Comprehensive Management Information System Manual. - Charter schools not utilizing an automated student attendance record keeping system authorized by FLDOE must maintain documentary evidence of each student's eligibility for FTE membership.
 Attendance records must be collected on paper form and verified with hand-written signature.
-Daily input of the attendance records must entered on the TERMS A17 Absence Detail panel.
+Daily input of the attendance records must be entered on the TERMS A17 Absence Detail panel.

-All schools are required to generate the DWH Average Daily Attendance (ATTI004) for the FTE Attendance Window for survey 2 and 3.
+All schools are required to generate the School Reports 2.0 Attendance Summary for the FTE Attendance Window for survey 2 and 3.
 The report must be signed, dated by the principal, and included with the FTE audit documents, which must be maintained for a period of three years or until all applicable audits are completed, whichever is longer.